Insprill/insprills-dark-theme/README.md

 ## Compiling

-To compile insprills-dark-theme, you need JDK 11 or higher and an internet connection.
+To compile insprills-dark-theme, you will need Linux, the `zip` command, an internet connection.
-Clone this repo, then run `./gradlew build` from your terminal.
+Clone this repo, then run `./build` from your terminal.
-You can find the compiled jar in the `build/libs` directory.
+Once completed, the plugin can be found in the project directory.